With a blank map of Argentina or an outline map of Argentina you can learn…

 The above map details which countries border Colombia.

 Colombia shares five land borders with other countries.
 Brazil to the southeast, Venezuela to the east, Peru to the south, Ecuador to the southwest, and Panama to the northwest.
-As mentioned above, it has a coastline on the Caribbean Sea to the north, and on the Pacific Ocean to the west.
+As mentioned above, it has a coastline on the Caribbean Sea to the north and the Pacific Ocean to the west.

-Activity idea: Can you label all the neighboring countries, and bodies of water?
+Activity idea: Can you label all the neighboring countries and bodies of water?

 Extra challenge: Identify the countries Colombia shares maritime borders with.
-Maritime borders are when you have coastline with a body of water, and so do other countries, in effect, your jurisdictions touch through the water.
+Maritime borders are when you have a coastline with a body of water, and so do other countries, in effect, your jurisdictions touch through the water.

 More Free Maps for Download